Basic Operations

 This guide covers the essential CRUD (Create, Read, Update, Delete) operations using ekoDB client libraries.

-For complete, runnable examples, visit the ekoDB Examples Repository.
-It contains 105 working examples across all languages.
+:::tip Complete Examples Available For complete, runnable examples, visit the ekoDB Examples Repository.
+It contains 93 examples (56 client library + 37 direct API examples). :::

 Prerequisites